telepresenceio/telepresence/reference/cluster-config.md

 If your cluster administrator has disabled them, you will be unable to use numeric ports with the agent injector.
 </Alert>

-For example, the following service is using a numeric port, and so Telepresence would inject an initContainer into it:
+For example, the following service is using a numeric port, so Telepresence would inject an initContainer into it:
 ```yaml
 apiVersion: v1
 kind: Service